Cost Implications of Athlete ECG Screening Criteria

 Contemporary ECG interpretation criteria decrease costs for de novo screening of athletes, which may be cost permissive for some sporting organizations.

 High false-positive rates and cost of additional investigations is an obstacle to routine ECG screening of young athletes for cardiac disease.
 The use of refined criteria for ECG interpretation that are more specific to the detection of cardiac disease in athletes helps lower the cost of additional testing.
 Of paramount importance is the use of established ECG criteria specific to athletes.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, Acute Heart Failure, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, Acute Heart Failure, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Arrhythmias, Cardiac, Athletes, Cost Savings, Diagnostic Imaging, Echocardiography, Electrocardiography, Electrocardiography, Ambulatory, Exercise Test, Heart Failure, Magnetic Resonance Imaging, Physical Examination, Sports, Young Adult